 The Pontiac, Spring Creek, and Theodsia Accesses are in Ozark County and located off of Highways W, HH, and 160, respectively.
 Beaver Creek, River Run, and K-Dock accesses are in Taney County and located off Highways O, 76, and K, respectively.

 Crappie fishing has been good using jigs and minnows in the spring and fall with anglers utilizing the 171 new fish habitat structures installed by the Missouri Department of Conservation and paid for with a grant from the National Fish and Wildlife Foundation.
-Anglers wanting locations of the lake's brush structures can visit https://short.mdc.mo.gov/Zoh for a mobile app or https://short.mdc.mo.gov/Z4u for MDC's public MO Fishing Interactive Map.
+Anglers wanting locations of the lake's fish attractors can visit the MO Fishing App for smartphones or download coordinates to your sonar unit from MDC's MO Fishing Interactive Map on the website.
 Remember to help STOP the spread of aquatic invasive species like zebra mussels by cleaning, draining, and drying out your boat and equipment before traveling to another lake or river.